 For more information see here:

-4. WHERE DOES AIR POLLUTION COME FROM?
+6. WHERE DOES AIR POLLUTION COME FROM?

-Air pollution comes from a wide array of sources, both natural and caused by human activities (anthropogenic).
-Natural sources include volcanic eruptions, sea spray, soil and desert dust, natural vegetation fires and lightning.
-Some of the most common human activity-related sources include power generation, transportation, industry, residential heating and cooking, agriculture, solvent use, oil and gas production, waste burning and construction.
-Some sources, such as forest and savanna fires and windblown mineral dust, occur naturally, but are exacerbated by human activities.
+Natural sources of air pollution include volcanic eruptions, sea spray, soil and desert dust, natural vegetation fires, and lightning.
+However, some of these sources, such as forest and savanna fires and windblown mineral dust, are worsened by human activities.

 For more information see here:

-5. IS AIR POLLUTION MAINLY A LOCAL PROBLEM OR CAN IT TRAVEL LONG DISTANCES?
+8. IS AIR POLLUTION MAINLY A LOCAL PROBLEM OR CAN IT TRAVEL LONG DISTANCES?

+Air pollution has no boundaries.
 Air pollution significantly impacts places near its source, but because it can be carried long distances in the atmosphere, air pollution can also affect faraway places.
 For example, pollutants that form into fine particulate matter (PM2.5), persistent organic pollutants (POPs), and ozone (O3) can travel over hundreds or thousands of kilometres, causing regional and continental impacts.
 This transboundary air pollution leads to challenges for regulations and enforcement because different countries or regions, have little regulatory control over air pollution coming from outside their borders (also see question 14).

 Despite the contribution of long-distance air pollutants to local air pollution, nearby sources remain a very significant determining factor of local air quality.
-Pollutants like nitrogen dioxide (NO2) and sulphur dioxide (SO2) , have concentration levels which are highest close to their sources (transport, energy production and industries).
+Pollutants like nitrogen dioxide (NO2) and sulphur dioxide (SO2) have concentration levels which are highest close to their sources (transport, energy production, and industries).
 Within a city, areas closest to large sources can have huge pollutant concentrations, while other areas of the same city can be much cleaner.

 Atmospheric conditions, such as wind, affect pollutant dispersion and can vary widely.
 Strong winds enable long-distance transport, and stagnant conditions can lead to a build-up of pollutants.
 Large cities in subtropical and tropical regions that have very light winds and many hours of sunshine experience serious pollution episodes.
 Mountains surrounding cities, land-sea breezes, and other local weather conditions can affect the spread of pollutants and influence the formation of secondary pollutants.